EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - Blues Content

-The categories are ranked in order of importance from (a) to (e).
+The categories are ranked in order of importance from (1) to (5).
 The winner is appointed according to this ranking order in case of an equal score.
-If the equal score persists the winner shall be proclaimed through a majority decision made by the Jury acting as a college.
+If the equal score persists, the winner shall be proclaimed through a majority decision made by the Jury acting as a college.

-The judges have the opportunity to provide constructive written comments about each act with the objective to provide individual feedback on their performances.
+The judges have the opportunity and are suggested to provide constructive written comments about each act with the objective of providing individual feedback on their performances.

 - Selling of CDs, Magazines, T-shirts, Merchandise at the EBC shop